-The name that you choose must comply with your state’s LLC laws.
+The name that you choose must follow your state’s LLC laws.

 - Reserve your business name (optional).

-TIP: Choose a unique name that is distinct, easy to remember, easy spelling, and simple-to-pronounce.
-Select an LLC name that represents your service and distinguishes you against competitors.
+TIP: Choose a unique name that is distinct, easy to remember, easy to spell, and simple to pronounce.
+Select an LLC name that represents your service and distinguishes your business from competitors.

 What is a Registered Agent?
-A registered agent is a third party entity or individual that is responsible for the correspondence, processing, and receiving of government notices, lawsuits, subpoenas, and other official documents on behalf of the LLC.
-They help with keeping backup copies of legal documents, signing articles to be filed, staying up-to-update on compliances with State requirements.
+A registered agent is a third-party entity or individual that is responsible for the correspondence, processing, and receiving of government notices, lawsuits, subpoenas, and other official documents on behalf of the LLC.
+They help with keeping backup copies of legal documents, signing articles to be filed, and staying up-to-update on compliance with state requirements.

-Requirements vary slightly in each state, but generally registered agents must:
+Requirements vary in each state and registered agents must follow these general rules:

-If you want to keep your personal information private, we recommend using a third party commercial registered agent service.
+If you want to keep your personal information private, it is recommended to use a third-party commercial registered agent service.
 Besides providing a degree of privacy, commercial registered agents also offer the following benefits:

-- Flexibility - You would not have to make yourself available during all business hours to received official documents.
+- Flexible - You will not have to make yourself available during all business hours to received official documents.

 After your LLC documents are filed and approved, the state will issue a formal certificate that confirms your LLC is registered and formed.
 Once you receive your business certificate, you can then obtain a tax ID number, apply for any required business licenses, and open a business bank account.

-An operating agreement outlines ownership, member responsibilities, and operating procedures in an LLC.
-While it is not required in all States, it is still strongly recommended as it provides a number of safeguards and adds more protective measures in case of disputes or lawsuits.
+An Operating Agreement outlines ownership, member responsibilities, and operating procedures in an LLC.
+While it is not required in all states, it is still recommended as it provides a number of safeguards and adds more protective measures in case of disputes or lawsuits.
 Read more about why an operating agreement is important.

 An operating agreement should at least have the following sections:

 Every business is required to file and obtain a Federal Tax ID to use for filing taxes, opening bank accounts, or hiring employees.
-A Federal Tax Identification Number (also known as a 95 Number, EIN Number, or Tax ID Number) is a nine-digit number issued by the IRS.
-You can apply for the SS-4 online and obtain an EIN number immediately.
-You can also follow our guide on the 4 steps to apply for an EIN.
+A Federal Tax Identification Number (also known as a 95 Number, EIN - Employer Identification Number, or Tax ID Number) is a nine-digit number issued by the IRS.
+You can apply for the SS-4 online and obtain an EIN fast.
+You can also follow this guide on the 4 steps to apply for an EIN.

-In order to apply for the EIN online, the business must be based in the United States or U.S. Territories and the person applying must have a Taxpayer Identification Number (TIN) or social security number.
+In order to apply for the EIN online, the business must be based in the United States or U.S. Territories, and the person must have a Taxpayer Identification Number (ITIN) or social security number (SSN).
 If you don't have one, then you would need to file by mail.

-At a minimum, we recommend using an LLC over sole proprietorship or partnership.
+At a minimum, an LLC is recommended over a sole proprietorship or partnership.
 However, if you plan to have outside investors or you are looking for venture capital, you may want to consider forming a corporation right at the start.